aponamarev/RoboND-Kinematics-Project/writeup_template.md

     <limit lower="${-185*deg}" upper="${185*deg}" effort="300" velocity="${123*deg}"/>
   </joint>
 ```
-In the example presented abot joint_1 considered as a child of the fixed_base_joint, and it is offset for 0.33 with respect to parent (fixed_base_joint) reference frame.
+In the example above, joint_1 considered as a child of the fixed_base_joint, and it is offset for 0.33 with respect to parent (fixed_base_joint) reference frame.
 Parsing the rest of the kr210.urdf.xacro file results in the following coordinates of kr210:

-*Table 1 - Joint Coordinates*
+**Table 1 - Joint Coordinates**

 |joint|x|y|z|
 |--- | --- | --- | ---|